carlwood/trello-total/README.md

 # trello-total
-Total count of all your trello cards on a board
+A Chrome extension displaying a total count of all trello cards on a board